 Helen was appointed as Recovery Focus Chair in 2016.

 She has held a number of high level roles in central government including Deputy Permanent Secretary and Director General of Local Government and Public Services in the Department of Communities and Local Government.
 Helen also worked in the Ministry of Justice as Director General Criminal Justice Policy and Director General Justice Policy, before becoming Acting Permanent Secretary.

 This followed six years at the Home Office, including three years as Chief Executive of the National Offender Management Service.
 Before moving into central government, Helen was Chief Executive of NACRO, the crime reduction charity.
 She started her career in local government.

-Helen is a Trustee of the Lloyds Bank Foundation and a Non-Executive Director at the Central and North West London NHS Foundation Trust.
+Helen is a Non-Executive Director at the South London and Maudsley NHS Foundation Trust.
 She also sits on the Boards of Peabody Housing Trust and Social Finance.

 Geoffrey is a Public Finance Accountant (CIPFA) by background and was most recently Director of Finance at the North Lakeland Healthcare NHS Trust between 1993 and 2001.

 Now retired, he has been a Trustee/Treasurer of various local charities including Age UK, Carlisle and Eden.
 Geoffrey is a licensed Lay Minister (Reader) to the Anglican Diocese of Carlisle.

 Albert was employed by Birmingham City Council for 38 years before taking early retirement.
 His roles at the council included inspecting allotments, managing parks and golf courses, personnel, employee relations and ward support.